boxyhq/website/blog/2022-09-27-enterprise-ready-saas-starter-kit.md

 Contributions make the open-source community a fantastic place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.

-We also invite new supporters to contribute to the [saas-starter-kit](https://github.com/boxyhq/saas-starter-kit) repository.
+We always invite new supporters and community members to contribute to the [saas-starter-kit](https://github.com/boxyhq/saas-starter-kit) repository.

+For more help or you have a question about getting started building a SaaS app please join our [Community Discord.](https://discord.boxyhq.com)